 The

-Jewish students at the University of Iasi
+Jewish students at the University of Iasi continued encouraging

-bullying of nationalist students by Jewish and Marxist students.
+put an end to the bullying of nationalist students by Jewish and

-then defeated by Codreanu and his
+student strike was then defeated by Codreanu and his friends when

-owned by Jews insulted King Ferdinand and Codrenau,
+insulted King Ferdinand and Codrenau, to which Codreanu responded

-a group to the papers’ offices to wreck the presses.
+by leading a group to the papers’ offices to wreck the presses.

 In

-1922, Codreanu graduated from Iasi
+1922, Codreanu graduated from Iasi University’s Faculty of Law,

-University’s Faculty of Law, and by then had made almost the
+and by then had made almost the entire university nationalist as

-pro-Romanian and anti-Jewish concepts to other universities.
-In
+well as having spread pro-Romanian and anti-Jewish concepts to

-that same year, professors A.C.
-Cuza
+other universities.
+In that same year, professors A.C.
+Cuza and

-who Codreanu regarded as being some of
+Nicolae Paulescu, who Codreanu regarded as being some of the

-the greatest intellectuals to teach Romanians about the Jewish
+greatest intellectuals to teach Romanians about the Jewish

 Problem, published two articles in the magazine Apararea

-Nationala (“The National
+Nationala (“The National Defense”): “The Science of

-and “The Talmud, the Kahal,
+Anti-Semitism” (by Cuza) and “The Talmud, the Kahal,

-excerpt from a book).
-Of this influential publication, Codreanu
+Freemasonry” (by Paulescu, an excerpt from a book).
+Of this

-wrote: “The articles of Professors Cuza
+influential publication, Codreanu wrote: “The articles of

-and Paulescu were religiously read by
+Professors Cuza and Paulescu were religiously read by all the

-and in Cluj a resounding impact.
-We
+Cluj a resounding impact.
+We considered the publication of each

-considered the publication of each issue a triumph, because it was
+issue a triumph, because it was for us another munitions transport

-for us another munitions transport for combating the arguments in
+for combating the arguments in the Jewish press.”

 He